sharathsg27/kodo-ui/README.md

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io) for the components used across the app

+## npm scripts

+All the above commands that can also be executed via npm scripts defined in `package.json` file in the root